We know you’re a Maine wedding officiant, but tell us a little bit about yourself as a person.

 How and when did A Sweet Start begin?

 I’ve got married in 2006, which is what started my career in the wedding industry.
 After planning my own wedding I just knew I wanted to work in weddings.
 I wasn’t really sure what that would look like, so I just kept it in the back of my mind for a couple of years.
 When I took the certification course to become a notary public, it was like the planets were finally aligned!
 The instructor explained during the course that, in Maine, notaries are authorized to perform wedding ceremonies.
-I’m now going into my fifth season!
+I’ve been officiating weddings since 2011!

-What would you say is your main responsibility as an officiant?
+What would you say is your main responsibility as a wedding officiant?

 My main responsibility is to help my clients mark this significant moment in their lives with a heartfelt ceremony that reflects the couple, their personalities, and their love.
 I do this by guiding them through the process of envisioning the ceremony from start to finish.
 Many of my couples know they want a unique ceremony that reflects their relationship, but they don’t always know how to go about it.
 That’s where my experience is really important.
 I can help them pull in readings or songs or other interjections that are meaningful to them.
 I can guide them through the process of writing their own vows.
 I can offer them advice on music, the flow, the pairing of attendants.
 All of that.
 And finally, my responsibility is to manage the entire ceremony on wedding day so that they can let go, relax, and be totally present in the moment.